 If you want to pay off your student loan quickly, then you better figure out the payments you will need to make to achieve that goal.
 By using a student calculator, you will be able to see the amounts and the time frame quickly and see if it’s realistic.

 This is silly simple.
 Lenders sometimes offer lower interest rates if you set up automatic online payments.

 - Punctual Payments

 Late payments or defaulting on payments will cost you in penalties and additional interest.
 Just add all that to your total repayable amount!

 By paying fortnightly, you will make one additional payment each year.
 It also means you are paying down your principal faster, and that helps shorten your loan period.

 - Is Your Student Loan Interest Tax Deductible?

 When doing your annual tax return see if the interest you have paid qualifies as a deduction.
 When you receive your tax refund, put the amount towards your loan.

 Stay on Track With Your Goals

 Buying a new car or taking a luxury vacation may sound great, but if by doing any of these you set back your loan repayment goals, it's not worth it.
-Live within your means, or below them, and make the paying back of your student loan a top priority.
+Live within your means, or below them without taking additional same day loans, and make the paying back of your student loan a top priority.